openstack/ansible-hardening/doc/source/controls-rhel7.rst

 Security hardening controls in detail (RHEL 7 STIG)
 ===================================================

-The openstack-ansible-security role follows the Red Hat Enteprise Linux 7 `Security Technical Implementation Guide (STIG)`_.
+The ansible-hardening role follows the Red Hat Enteprise Linux 7 `Security Technical Implementation Guide (STIG)`_.
 The guide has over 200 controls that apply to various parts of a Linux system, and it is updated regularly by the Defense Information Systems Agency (DISA).
 DISA is part of the